keweili/feappv/README.md

     b.
 Add following FEAPpv include directories to the ''Additional Include Directories'' : <br />`C:\users\xxx\feappv41\include` <br /> and the appropriate directory for 32-bit Windows machine: <br /> `C:\users\xxx\feappv41\include\integer4` <br /> or for 64-bit Windows machine <br /> `C:\users\xxx\feappv41\include\integer8`. <br /> You only need one of them for your machine.

-5. Right-click the solution name (feappv41) -> Add -> New Project...
+5. Right-click the solution name (FEAPpv41) -> Add -> New Project...
     a.
-Select Library on the left under Intel(R) Visual Fortran:
+Select Library under Intel(R) Visual Fortran in the left column:
     b.
 Select Static Library
     c.
 Name library, e.g. lib41
     d.
 Click OK